Gallicchio-Lab/openmm-atmmetaforce-plugin/README.md

 OpenMM 7.5.0 or later.
 Tested with OpenMM 7.5.0 and 7.6.0.

-Only the Reference and OpenCL platforms are currently supported.
-CUDA support will be added in the near future through OpenMM's Common Compute platform.

 ## License

 This software is released under the LGPL license.
 See LICENSE.